Flag

 Sanctions

-China implements two types of economic sanctions: those mandated by the United Nations and its own unilateral sanctions established in response to foreign sanctions.
-The Ministry of Foreign Affairs and the Ministry of Commerce are responsible for administering and enforcing these sanctions, which often target regions with contested statuses like Taiwan and Hong Kong.
+China implements two types of economic sanctions: those mandated by the United Nations and its own counter-sanctions against foreign entities.
+The Ministry of Foreign Affairs and the Ministry of Commerce are responsible for administering and enforcing these sanctions, particularly in relation to contested territories like Taiwan and Hong Kong.

 World Bank: Control of Corruption Percentile Rank 54